 Warm up your voice with a few exercises.
 Try singing a children’s song or a tune you’re comfortable with.
 (Remember the scene from The Little Mermaid where Ariel was showing off her voice?
 That’s a great example of a vocal exercise!)

 What are the lowest and highest notes you can comfortably sing?

 - Your vocal range will be determined by the lowest note you can sing comfortably to the highest note.
-A song’s vocal range is listed the same way; from the highest note to the lowest note in the sheet music.
+A song’s vocal range is listed the same way; from the lowest note to the highest note in the sheet music.